top of page

 -

 How often should children get their eyes checked?Annual comprehensive eye exams are recommended for all school-age children, even if your child does not have any eye complaints.
 Unfortunately, parents and educators often incorrectly assume that if a child passes a school screening, then there is no vision problem.
 However, many pediatrician and school vision screenings only test for distance visual acuity.
 A child who can see 20/20 can still have a vision problem.
 In reality, the vision skills needed for successful reading and learning are much more complex.
 Even if a child passes a vision screening, they should receive a comprehensive optometric examination if: They show any signs or symptoms of a vision problem They are not achieving up to their potential They are minimally able to achieve, but have to use excessive time and effort to do so Vision changes can occur without your child or you noticing them.
 Therefore, your child should receive an eye examination every year, or more frequently if specific problems or risk factors exist.
 The earlier a vision problem is detected and treated, the more likely treatment will be successful.
-The following is a guideline for having your child receive a comprehensive eye exam: Birth to 2 years: Once at 6 to 12 months of age 3 through 5 years: At least once between 3 and 5 years of age 6 through 18 years: Before kindergarten or first grade and annually or bi-annually as recommended by your eye doctor.
+The following is a guideline for having your child receive a comprehensive eye exam: 3 through 5 years: At least once between 3 and 5 years of age 6 through 18 years: Before kindergarten or first grade and annually or bi-annually as recommended by your eye doctor.
 Of course, if a child is complaining of any eye discomfort or change in their vision, they should be seen right away, regardless of when their eyes were last checked.
 Schedule your child’s appointment today.

 -